 Forrest also believed that the Japanese intentionally caused many of the POWs to get ill from drinking water from the ditches alongside the road.
 The Japanese would kill anyone who attempted to get water from the artesian wells along the march.
 But, they never stopped or attempted to kill a prisoner who took water from a ditch.

-Forrest was first held as a prisoner at Camp O'Donnell.
-It seemed that one of the guards had it out for Forrest.
+During his time in the camp, it seemed that one of the guards had it out for Forrest.
 The guard would single him out and hit him across the knees.
 Why the guard did this was somewhat of a mystery to Forest until he realized that the guard could speak English.
 The beatings were in response to his cursing at the guard.

 Forrest went out a work detail to retrieve destroyed American equipment as scrap metal.
 The POWs tied the vehicles together and drove them to San Fernando.
 From there the vehicles were shipped to Manila.